elyra-ai/canvas/docs/pages/04-common-properties.md

 ```
 formData [schema](https://github.com/elyra-ai/pipeline-schemas/tree/master/common-canvas/form)

 The optional messages attribute can be used to set validation messages associated with a node.
-The format of the message objects is defined in [Pipelin Flow UI schema](https://github.com/elyra-ai/pipeline-schemas/blob/master/common-pipeline/pipeline-flow/pipeline-flow-ui-v1-schema.json)
+The format of the message objects is defined in [Pipeline Flow UI schema](https://github.com/elyra-ai/pipeline-schemas/blob/main/common-pipeline/pipeline-flow/pipeline-flow-ui-v3-schema.json)

 ### Step 3 : Display the properties editor